How to Stand Up For What’s Right, Even When It Feels Intimidating

 Envato Elements

-Not everyone will agree with you, and that’s okay.
-Be prepared for pushback or opposition, and develop strategies for dealing with it in a constructive way.
-This might involve remaining calm, reiterating your points, or simply agreeing to disagree.
-You don’t have to convince everyone, but you do have the right to express your own views.
+Not everyone will agree with you, and some people might get outright hostile when you challenge the status quo.
+Be prepared for opposition and develop strategies for dealing with it in a way that doesn’t let the situation spiral out of control.
+This might involve remaining calm, reiterating your points, or simply agreeing to disagree when the conversation stops being productive.
+You don’t have to convince every single person, but you do have the right to make sure your own views are heard and recorded.

 8. Start small and gradually build your confidence in speaking up.